Reloaded-Project/Reloaded-III/docs/Server/Storage/Loadouts/File-Format/Events.md

-!!! info "This is a full list of events in [events.bin][events-bin]"
+!!! info "This is a full list of events that can be stored in [events.bin][events-bin]"

-All bit packed fields are in little endian unless specified otherwise.
+!!! note "All bit packed fields are in little endian unless specified otherwise."

     They are shown in lowest to highest bit order.

     So an order like `u8`, and `u24` means 0:8 bits, then 8:32 bits.

-## Shared Structures

-### Max Numbers

-- Max number of Package Download Data/Metadata (MetadataIdx): `268,435,456` (28 bits)
-- Max number of Configs (ConfigIdx): `134,217,727` (27 bits)
-- Max number of Events: `4,294,967,295` (32 bits)
-- Max number of Game Versions/Revisions (GameVerIdx): `65,536` (16 bits)
-- Max timestamp.
-R3TimeStamp: `4,294,967,295` (32 bits).
-    - This is the number of seconds since `1st January 2024`.
-    - Max year 2160.

-### PackageState

-!!! info "Represents the state of a package in the loadout."

-    - Size: 3 bits
-    - Possible values: 0-7

-`PackageState` is defined as:

-- `0`: `Removed`.
-The package was removed from the loadout.
-- `1`: `Hidden`.
-The package was hidden from the loadout.
-- `2`: `Disabled` (Default State).
-The package was disabled in the loadout.
-- `3`: `Added`.
-The package was added to the loadout.
-- `4`: `Enabled`.
-The package was enabled in the loadout.

-### SortingMode

-!!! info "Represents the sorting mode for packages in the LoadoutGrid."

-    - Size: 7 bits
-    - Possible values: 0-127

-`SortingMode` is defined as:

-- `0`: Unchanged
-- `1`: `Static`.
-The order of mods is fixed and does not change between reboots.
-- `2`: `Release Date Ascending`.
-Show from oldest to newest.
-- `3`: `Release Date Descending`.
-Show from newest to oldest.
-- `4`: `Install Date Ascending`.
-Show from oldest to newest.
-- `5`: `Install Date Descending`.
-Show from newest to oldest.

-### SortOrder

-!!! info "Represents the sort order for the load order reorderer."

-    - Size: 2 bits
-    - Possible values: 0-3

-`SortOrder` is defined as:

-- `0`: Unchanged
-- `1`: `BottomToTop` (Default).
-Mods at bottom load first, mods at top load last and 'win'.
-- `2`: `TopToBottom`.
-Sort in ascending order.

-### GridDisplayMode

-!!! info "Represents the display mode for the LoadoutGrid."

-    - Size: 4 bits
-    - Possible values: 0-15

-`GridDisplayMode` is defined as:

-- `0`: Unchanged
-- `1`: List (Compact)
-- `2`: List (Thick)
-- `3`: Grid (Search)

-### StoreType

-!!! info "Represents the store or location from which a game has shipped from."

-    - Size: 8 bits
-    - Possible values: 0-15

-- 0: `Unknown` (Disk)
-- 1: `GOG`
-- 2: `Steam`
-- 3: `Epic`
-- 4: `Microsoft`

-This can also include game launchers.

-## Events

-!!! info "Lists each event type that can be stored in [events.bin][events-bin]."

 Each event is represented by a 1 byte `EventType` (denoted in section title).

-This is a power of 2, and can be followed by a 1, 3 or 7 byte payload.
+This is a power of 2, and can be followed by a 1, 3 or 7 byte payload.<br/>
 This makes each event 1, 2, 4 or 8 bytes long.

 !!! tip "We take advantage of modern 64-bit processors here."